-Any satellite entity may be found to be in non-compliance with IICP for failure to adequately implement and complete their Short Term Requirements, failure to adequately implement their Long Term Operation & Maintenance Program, failure to adequately implement their Private Sector Program, and failure to submit an Annual Status Report.
+Any satellite entity may be found to be in non-compliance with IICP for failure to adequately implement and complete their Short Term Requirements, failure to adequately implement their Long Term Operation & Maintenance Program, failure to adequately implement their Private Sector Program, and failure to submit or submittal of an Annual Status Report that doest not meet the requirements of the program.

 TABLE 1.
-INFILTRATION / INFLOW CONTROL PROGRAM STATUS SUMMARY
+INFILTRATION / INFLOW CONTROL PROGRAM - STATUS SUMMARY